Perfect UK CV: How to Write One That Gets Interviews

 Executive summaries (extended personal statements of 5-8 lines) provide space to establish strategic credentials and leadership philosophy.
 Career highlights or “Key Achievements” sections positioned prominently can showcase transformational impacts before detailed work history.

 Board positions, advisory roles, non-executive directorships, and industry thought leadership (speaking engagements, published articles) strengthen executive positioning.
-For more guidance on professional positioning, you might explore resources at John Logan BMC.

 Final Preparation and Quality Checks